MathuxNY-73/leetcode/README.md

 - [x] Find a faster solution with Binary Search
 - [x] Submit faster solution.
 Got correct in 4 ms with 7 MB.
 - [x] Rewrite solution with DP in C++
 - [x] Submit solution.
-Got correct
+Got correct in 4 ms with 8.3 MB
 - [x] Problem solved

 ### Find Minimum In Rotated Sorted Arrays